adrianlfns/snapfilter/blueprint.md

 *   **Sharpen:** Enhances edges in the image.
 The intensity is adjustable.
 *   **Grayscale:** Converts the image to grayscale.
 *   **Emboss:** Applies an emboss effect.
 *   **Pencil Sketch:** Creates a pencil sketch effect using `cv.pencilSketch`.
-Kernel size (mapped to shade factor), sigma space, and sigma color are adjustable.
+Kernel size is adjustable.
 *   **Edge Detection:** Detects edges using either the Sobel or Canny method.
 Sobel direction and Canny thresholds are adjustable.

 ## Project Status

 **Stable.** The core functionality for both image upload and real-time camera filtering is complete and robust.
-The persistent "Bad size of input mat" error in the camera module has been definitively resolved by re-architecting the video processing pipeline to handle dynamic video dimension changes safely and efficiently.
+All styling issues with the reusable filter controls component have been definitively resolved.
+The camera initialization race condition has been fixed.

+## Current Task: Fix Camera Initialization (Completed)

+**Goal:** Resolve the "IndexSizeError: The source width is 0" error that occurs on `camera.html`.

+**Problem:** The application was attempting to get the video's dimensions and start the image processing loop before the video stream had fully loaded its metadata.
+This created a race condition where the `<video>` element's width and height were 0, causing `getImageData` to fail.

+**Solution:**

+1.  **Use Correct Video Properties:** The `canplay` event listener in `src/js/camera.js` was modified to use `video.videoWidth` and `video.videoHeight`.
+These properties provide the intrinsic dimensions of the video, whereas `video.width` and `video.height` refer to the dimensions of the HTML element itself.
+2.  **Add a Guard Clause:** A check (`if (width > 0 && height > 0)`) was added to ensure that the canvas dimensions are only set and the processing loop is only started *after* the video stream reports valid, non-zero dimensions.

+**Result:** The race condition is eliminated.
+The application now waits for the camera stream to be fully initialized before attempting to process video frames, making the camera feature stable and error-free.